SoftEng2-Group-16/thesis-management-project/README.md

 # Thesis Management Project

 This repo contains all the work related to the Software Engineering 2 Project "Thesis Management" made by Group 16 @PolitecnicoDiTorino
+The project consists in a piece of software that aims to mimic the features of PoliTo Web Portal for what concerns thesis management and application process.

 # Getting Started